 Russians involved in Trump's conspiracy case with Russia: who they are and what their role is

 Rinat Akhmetshin, Anatoly Samochornov, Felix Sater, Irakli Kaveladze - few have heard of them.
-But by the will of fate, they were implicated in the maelstrom of the largest scandal of the XNUMXst century in the USA, known as Obamageit.
-In addition to the fact that all of them are immigrants from the USSR, now living in the States, they are also united by the fact that they all (who voluntarily and who are on the agenda) testified on the “Russian case” in the Intelligence Committee of the House of Representatives of the US Congress.
+But by the will of fate, they were involved in the whirlpool of the largest scandal of the XNUMXst century in the United States, known as Obamageit.
+In addition to the fact that all of them are immigrants from the USSR, now living in the States, they are also united by the fact that all of them (who voluntarily and who were on the agenda) testified in the "Russian case" in the Intelligence Committee of the US House of Representatives.

 Their hearings were confidential, but not secret.
 However, all minutes of the meetings were classified.
 But on May 7, 2020, the 53 minutes of the meetings of the Intelligence Committee were declassified, and we all got the opportunity to finally get acquainted with the primary sources of the infamous “Russian case”.

 Before that, we only knew the final result of this case (according to published Report to Special Attorney Mueller) - US President Donald Trump has never been a puppet of Russian President Vladimir Putin.
 But now we have the opportunity to get acquainted with how this business began, and how it was deliberately inflated by the participants in the failed anti-Trump plot.

 Of 53 declassified testimonies I chose only four in which the Russians participated.

 Depending on which side of the political spectrum you are on, these four documents read either as a horror movie script (for supporters of Hillary Clinton) or as a comedy script (for Donald Trump supporters).